 1.4 Voice input and output are permitted to aid and support players with any physical condition which would make keyboard usage difficult or impossible.
 The text input & output system needs to remain in place as the primary control system.

 You may use your own parser engine or any of the existing parser-based authoring tools to create your game.

-The registration & submission window for ParserComp 2021 is from 1st June to 31st July 2021.
+The registration & submission window for ParserComp 2021 is from 1st April to 30th June 2021.

 4.1 All registrations and submissions are hidden until the voting window opens at which point all games will be available to play and vote.

 The judging/voting window for ParserComp 2021 is from 1st to 31st July 2021.

 All entries must cost nothing for judges to play.
 Entries may not request payment in order to play through the game, require the player to view paid advertising, or make similar commercial demands of the player.

 You retain the copyright to any games you enter, and may do whatever you wish with your work after the competition ends.